Were you unsuccessful in your application for accreditation for the Commonwealth Games?

 Right to Information aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for individuals' privacy.
 Further information about Whole of Government policy and the relevant legislation is available from www.rti.qld.gov.au.

-For further information or enquiries, please contact our office and leave a message on (07) 3364 4666 or email email@example.com.
+For further information or enquiries, please contact our office on (07) 3364 4666 or email email@example.com.
 Should you wish to make a right to information application, please go to Apply for Information.

 Our publication scheme describes and categorises information routinely available from the department.
 It has been developed to give the community greater access to information held by the Queensland Police Service.
 The information has been grouped into the following seven classes: